Milly-Molly-Mandy: Adults in the village

 Mr Rudge is a blacksmith who Milly-Molly-Mandy invited to their party.
 He plays cricket.
 In the last book he gets married and Milly-Molly-Mandy and Little Friend Susan are the bridesmaids.

 Miss Edwards is a teacher at Milly-Molly-Mandy's school.
 In one of the stories, Miss Sheppard the headmistress went away and Miss Edwards became the headteacher.
 She moves into the school cottage.
 Because she was moving from the town into the cottage, Miss Edwards writes to Milly-Molly-Mandy's mother to ask if she might stay for a few days while she gets the cottage sorted out.
 Mother agrees to this so Milly-Molly-Mandy is worried that she will have to be on her best behavior.
-In fact, teacher turns out to be completely a different person away from school; Billy Blunt and Little Friend Susan wish that she had come to their houses.
+In fact, teacher turns out to be a completely different person away from school; Billy Blunt and Little Friend Susan wish that she had come to their houses.